oconnor663/jacko.io/posts/snooze.md

 In fact, we _do_ have these problems with threads, if we try to cancel them.
 The Windows `TerminateThread` function [warns us about this][terminatethread]:
-"If the target thread owns a critical section, the critical section will not be released."[^dangerous] The classic source of cancelled thread deadlocks on Unix is `fork`, which copies the address space of the parent process but only one of its running threads.[^fork][^signals]
+"If the target thread owns a critical section, the critical section will not be released."[^dangerous] On Unix, the classic source of cancellation deadlocks is `fork`, which copies the whole address space of the parent process but only one of its running threads.[^fork]

 [terminatethread]: https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-terminatethread